 - If you're going overseas or applying to be a notary public, request a Certificate of Standing.

 - If you're applying for Legal Aid status, request a Legal Aid Provider Certificate of Standing.

-- Use the Advice of Change of Incorporated Law Firm Details form to advise the Law Society of any changes to the firm’s name, directors or shareholders.
+- Use the Law firm update notification form to notify the New Zealand Law Society of any changes to an existing law firm or law firm branch.

 Practice without a Trust Account

 - Use the Practice without a Trust Account Election form to make an election not to receive money or other valuable property in trust under 317(1) of the LCA.